AndreiRegiani/hello-pear-electron/README.md

 The `Build Release` workflow can stage a completed build and create a multisig signing request in the same run.

-1. Use the `release` GitHub environment.
+1. Create a GitHub environment named `release`.
-   This repository stages the `production` Pear channel.

 2. Add these environment secrets to the `release` environment: